 Ketosis occurs when the fat in your body does not break down completely, producing ketones.
 It's a condition that can occur when you go on a low-carb diet and glycogen stores in your liver are depleted.
 When you have too much acid in your system, you can develop acidosis.
 The acid build-up can take place in your kidneys or lungs for a variety of reasons.
 The build-up of ketones can cause an imbalance that leads to excessive acid production.

 Video of the Day

-Diabetics may be prone to ketosis or acidosis when insulin levels drop below healthy levels or when ketones build up in the body due to uncontrolled insulin levels.
+People with diabetes may be prone to ketosis or acidosis when insulin levels drop below healthy levels or when ketones build up in the body due to uncontrolled insulin levels.
 Ketones are the byproduct produced when the body relies primarily on fat stores for energy.
 While short-term ketosis can help you lose weight, ketones that continue to build up in your blood and urine are poisonous and lead to diabetic ketoacidosis, also referred to as diabetic acidosis.
-The condition is a more common complication of Type 1 diabetes.
+The condition is a more common complication of type 1 diabetes.
 In addition to low insulin levels, trauma, severe infection, a heart attack or surgery can lead to diabetic ketoacidosis.